By the Rev. Ken Howard

 – Jonathan Swift (1710)

-Why is it that lies travel so much faster than truth?
+Why is it that a lie and a false story travel so much faster than truth?
 Why do people seem to latch onto lies so much more easily?
-Why is it that it is so hard to accept the truth once they have swallowed a lie (or even accepted their own bias)?

 I think it’s because lies always have better stories.
 Lies are stories: false stories but stories all the same.
 Their stories are often better because they are free to create them from scratch.
 Human beings are pattern seekers and meaning creators.
 We want there to be a reason for things.
 We don’t like chaos, unpredictability, or lack of control.
 And we much prefer it when the reason comes wrapped in a simple story that ties everything together and puts a bow on it.